Compress image

 - Drop or pick a JPG, PNG, WebP or GIF file.

-- Compress, preview the before/after, and download — all on your device.
+- Compress, preview the before/after, and save, all on your device.

 Why compress images?

 Smaller images load faster, lift your Core Web Vitals and SEO, and cut bandwidth for you and your visitors.
-OptImg does it locally with the same Rust codecs used server-side elsewhere — so you get the compression without the upload wait, the queue, or handing your photos to a third party.
+OptImg does it locally with the same high-quality optimization the best tools use, so you get the compression without the upload wait, the queue, or handing your photos to a third party.

 Frequently asked questions